-Every year, 7 million tons of seashells are discarded by the seafood industry and aquaculture.
-Even though some of the seashells have been recycled and used as fertilizers, the majority of them are being thrown into landfills or by the seaside.
-The discarded seashells which are uncleaned or rotten have not been cleared away at all and have been piling up near the beach for a long time, thus, causing odour pollution and polluting the surrounding land in the long run.
+Each year, 7 million tons of seashells are discarded by the seafood industry and aquaculture.
+Even though some of the seashells have been recycled and used as fertilisers, the majority of them are thrown into landfills or dumped by the seaside and piled up on beaches.
+This causes odour pollution and pollutes the surrounding area in the long run.

-The studio collects discarded seashells from seafood industries, and then shells are processed, ground and mixed with various natural ingredients, under the right proportion.
+The studio collects discarded seashells from seafood industries and then shells are then processed, ground and mixed with various natural ingredients.